karenwong-kw/template/essays/Smart-Questions-Smart-Answers.md

 <hr>

 <pre>
-Is there something i am not calling into the code?
+Q : Is there something i am not calling into the code?

 Please help i do not know what i need to input to allow the code to run.
 The top half will give back a response but the second half does not.